Local Land Charges

 Fees for the CON29 and CON29O include VAT.

-The Local Land Charges (Amendment) Rules 2010
+Local Land Charges Satisfaction Survey

 The Local Land Charges Service has a vital role in protecting the financial and legal interests of prospective purchasers of land and property in the district.
 We provide information relating to land and property by giving access to the Local Land Charges Register.
 We are also responsible for maintaining the Local Land Charges Register in accordance with various statutes.